trackmania-rl/tmrl/readme/install_linux.md

 ```bash
 pip3 install tmrl
 ```
+This installs the `tmrl` library in your active python environment and creates a `TmrlData` folder in your home directory.

 Navigate to your TrackMania Proton folder:

 _(NB: replace the `xxxxxxx` with the number of your TrackMania prefix, seen for instance in `protontricks --gui` next to Trackmania)_